Clungunford: History

-A Roman road runs through the eastern half of the parish, through Shelderton, on its way between the Roman fort and settlement at Leintwardine and the city at Wroxeter.
+The course of a Roman road runs through the eastern half of the parish, near to Shelderton, on its way between the Roman fort and settlement at Leintwardine and the Roman city of Viroconium Cornoviorum near present day Wroxeter.

 At the time of the Domesday Book, the manor of Clungunford fell within the hundred of Leintwardine, but later came within the hundred of Purslow (the township of Shelderton however fell under Munslow).
 Abcott, Beckjay, Broadward and Shelderton were medieval townships, whilst Hopton Heath came into being with the coming of the railway in 1861.

 In 1884 the parish gained land from Hopton Castle (a part of Lingen Meadow); in 1967 the parish lost land in the southeast (beyond Shelderton Rock) to Onibury parish.

 In 1894 it became part of Ludlow Rural District and then in 1974 the non-metropolitan district of South Shropshire.
 In 2009 there was another re-organisation of local administration, with the creation of a unitary authority (Shropshire Council) covering most of Shropshire.